What is digital transformation, and why is it non-negotiable in 2026?

 - What data do you collect, and how do you use it?

-- What is your team’s digital competency level?
+- What is the team's digital competency level?

-A straightforward maturity assessment can be completed in 1-2 weeks and is essential for setting the right direction.
+A maturity assessment runs 1–2 weeks and is essential to set direction.

 Start from business goals, not technology: